MorganFellDEV/morganfell.dev/_posts/2021-06-30-azure-certification.md

 ---
 layout: post
 title: 🖥️ Passing the AZ-104
+description: The Microsoft AZ-104 exam and my experience from a general sysadmin perspective, including study techniques and complaints.
+comments: true
 ---

 So after a while of panic and dread, I passed my Microsoft AZ-104 exam and to be honest, it wasn't actually that bad!